Ayxin, Golos, and Ryxi watched as the interlopers descended into the gorge.

-The males, slick with milky gloop, seemed to take on a new vigour.
-When Jun had said it was spawning season, Gwen hadn’t imagined that they would be stalking past spawning pools swimming with transparent egg-sacks.
+The males, slick with milky gloop, seemed to take on new vigour.
+When Jun said it was spawning season, Gwen hadn't imagined they would be stalking past spawning pools swimming with transparent egg sacks.

 Some of the eggs were enveloped in creamy gunk.

-The two skirted around the village until they reached a point where it was easier to switch to Flight, thanks to the heavy rain, they could move unseen and undetected into the central compound.
+The two skirted around the village until they reached a point where it was easier to switch to Flight.

 Caliban and Ariel soon followed, skittering and creeping into place.

 Two guards stood in front of the Chieftain's hut, ugly humanoids with wet neck slits for breathing gills and fat lips that rolled in and out as the eel-folk breathed, savouring the moisture in the air.

 Two headless bodies struck the floor.
 One head turned to ash.

 The meagre magical resistance of Merfolk warriors was no match for the duo's notoriously corrosive elements.